Spn4x/Aurora-Shell/README.md

 ## License

-    This project is licensed under the [GgplV3 License](LICENSE).
-Feel free to use and modify the code as you see fit.
+Distributed under the terms of the GNU General Public License v3.0.
+See the 'LICENSE' file for more information.